yoshinogoto/DH150-YoshinoGoto/Assignment08/README.md

 read.
 However, the main issues with this website lie in error prevention and minimalist design.
 While it does provide good documentation for solving many of the problems users encounter, it should create a design that prevents many of these errors such as email addresses not being verified.
-In addition, the aesthetics of the website feel very cluttered and difficult to use, which could deter users away from using Goodreads.
+In addition, the aesthetics of the website feel very cluttered and difficult to use, which could deter users away from using Goodreads. [... read more](https://github.com/yoshinogoto/DH150-YoshinoGoto/blob/master/Assignment01.md)

 ### Competitor Analysis: Usability Testing
 Usability testing (UT) is an important part of the user-centered design (UCD) process and helps designers assess how easy